axibase/atsd/rule-engine/notifications/custom-jenkins.md

 ## Rule

 Create a new rule or import the [rule template](resources/custom-jenkins-rule.xml) used in this example.
-To import the XML template file, open the **Alerts > Rules** page, select **Import** in the multi-action button located below the table and follow the prompts.
+To import the XML template file, open the **Alerts > Rules** page, select **Import** in the split button located below the table and follow the prompts.

 To create a new rule, open the **Alerts > Rules** page and click **Create**.